usterk/flask-app-template/docs/prompt_en.md

 After collecting all the answers, the meta-prompt says:

+"
+Important: Before continuing, please switch to a reasoning AI model.
+Further interactions will be based on thoughtful responses.

-"Is that everything you would like to add?
-If so, switch now to a **reasoning model** and choose one of the following options:
+Is that everything you would like to add?
+If so, choose one of the following options:

 - **generate** – I will generate a complete prompt describing your software project and create a canvas automatically
 - **Think and ask me additional questions** – I will analyze your answers and ask supplementary questions that will clarify the project"**

+The AI then generates a canvas that is ready to be used by another AI to generate code.